RayDeeUx/PRNTSCRN-CONTINUD/about.md

 - Rebindable keybinds!
 - An API for other mods to take screenshots through this mod!

-This is currently a desktop-only mod.
+Mobile support currently unavailable, but it is in the works.

+This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.
+[Join RayDeeUx's Discord server](https://discord.gg/WqZBYdBWZW) to report issues with using the mod.